-Estimating damages or future damage claims primarily due to litigation is one such perplexing situation for both the financial statement preparer and the forensic accountant.
+Estimating damages or future damage claims primarily due to litigation is one such perplexing situation for financial statement preparers.
 Unfortunately, these estimates must be determined with little professional guidance as to how to develop or verify their veracity.
 In the past, the need for such damage estimates primarily resulted from product deficiencies.
-However, more recent potential damages and damage claims have arisen from the breaching of companies' data security and the resulting theft and potential illegal use of both customer/client and company personnel personal information (see Horst, Mullen, and Rosenberg (2009)).
+However, more recent potential damages and damage claims have arisen from the breaching of companies' data security and the resulting theft and potential illegal use of both customer/client and company employee personal information (see Horst, Mullen, and Rosenberg (2009)).
 Within this context of data breach litigation damages, this exploratory examination suggests that stock price movements (declines) be used, at a minimum, as an initial starting point for estimating the resulting damages.